twingly/twingly-search-api-ruby/README.md

 Example code can be found in [examples/](examples/).

-Too learn more about the capabilities of this API you should read the [Twingly Analytics API documentation](https://developer.twingly.com/resources/analytics/).
+Too learn more about the capabilities of this API you should read the [Twingly Search API documentation](https://developer.twingly.com/resources/search/).

 ## Requirements